raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 to the server's listening socket in the usual DNS sense.

 initiator:
-: the software which sends a request or an unacknowledged message during a DSO session.
+: the software which sends a request or a unidirectional message during a DSO session.
 Either a client or server can be an initiator

 responder:
-: the software which receives a request or unacknowledged message during a DSO session.
+: the software which receives a request or unidirectional message during a DSO session.
 Either a client or server can be a responder.

 sender: